HighNESS Conceptual Design Report: Volume I: Introduction and Scientific Motivations

 \subsubsection{The ESS upgrade area}

-The HighNESS project will also make use of the availability of extra beam ports.~\cref{upgradearea} shows the available sectors of experimental zones, the distribution of the 15 instruments of the initial suite, and the additional beam ports and areas still available for additional future instruments that can be fed by a second moderator system.
+In addition to utilizing the space beneath the spallation target for the placement of a second moderator system, the HighNESS project will take advantage of the availability of extra beam ports.~\cref{upgradearea} shows the available sectors of experimental zones, the distribution of the 15 instruments of the initial suite, and the additional beam ports and areas for additional future instruments that can be fed by a second moderator system.
 These areas, highlighted in green in~\cref{upgradearea}, serve as the primary locations for designing instruments and experiments that will utilize the moderators developed in the HighNESS project.

-In addition to the extra beam ports, ESS is also equipped with a large beam port in the shielding of the monolith for neutron extraction.
+ESS is also equipped with a special beam port located in the monolith for neutron extraction.
 This beam port, often referred to as the Large Beam Port (LBP), due to its size, is equivalent in size to three standard ESS beam ports and is illustrated in \cref{esslargebeamport,fig:nnbar2and3}.
-This infrastructure has been installed in anticipation of the Neutron-to-Antineutron Oscillation Experiment, NNBAR~\cite{Addazi:2020nlz,Backman_2022}, in order for the experiment to achieve its design goals (see~\cref{sec:wp8}).
+This infrastructure has been installed in anticipation of the neutron-antineutron oscillation experiment NNBAR~\cite{Addazi_2021,Backman_2022}, to allow the experiment to achieve its design goals.
 At the time of this writing, no other existing or planned neutron facility will have a beam port of similar dimensions, making ESS the best possible facility worldwide for the NNBAR experiment.
-The LBP also serves a broader purpose beyond the NNBAR experiment, since it can be used for various potential designs of Ultra-Cold Neutron (UCN) sources, as detailed in~\cref{sec:UCN_intro}.
+The LBP also serves a broader purpose beyond the NNBAR experiment, since it can be used for various potential designs of Ultracold Neutron (UCN) sources, as detailed in~\cref{sec:UCN_intro}.

 \cref{nnbarex1,nnbarex2} depict how the NNBAR experiment will require an extension of the instrument hall.
 The current building perimeter extends approximately 21 meters away from the moderator.
-This area is available for future upgrades and will be used by the NNBAR experiment as shown in~\cref{upgradearea} (see~\cref{sec:civil} for more information) .
+This area is available for future upgrades and will be used by the NNBAR experiment described in HighNESS Conceptual Design Report Volume II.